LM03/LM03.github.io/_posts/2017-11-19-Untitled-document.md

 **_Variables_**

-*You use different letters for different actions therefore it  is quite confusing.*
+*You use different letters for different actions therefore it  is quite confusing you get a life bar of when you get tired.*

 **_Joust_**